stfc/PSyclone/lib/README.md

 ### Dependencies

 The majority of wrapper libraries use the [``PSyData`` base class](
-#psydata-base-class) Jinja template and Python processing scripts.
+#psydata-base-class) Jinja templates and Python processing scripts.
 Their
 location is set by the configurable variable ``PSYDATA_LIB_DIR``, which is by default set to the relative path to the top-level `lib` directory.